 Most listings are in the $30's per square foot per year.
 The Central Business District region is going through a an increase in rates.
 In the last 3 months, the median rate rose $30 per sqft per year.

-Compared to the rest of the Orlando market, the Central Business District submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Orlando market, the Central Business District submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 48 listings have been posted online, so you'll want to check back regularly for new listings.
-About 25% of the available space in the Central Business District are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
+About 242% of the available leases in the Central Business District are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,540 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are close to 6 stories.
-Most buildings in this market were built in 1963 and are Class A.
+Even though the median size is 3,930 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this market are around 6 floors.
+Most buildings in this area were built in 1966 and are Class A.